olemdiga/Horizontal-World/README.md

 - [The Sacred Ordinary](05-horizontal-ethics/04-sacred-ordinary.md) – Weeding a garden as liturgy; a shared meal as eucharist.
 - [Dignity Without a Divine Image](05-horizontal-ethics/05-dignity-without-divine-image.md) – Worth from relation and role, not from being created in God's likeness.
 - [Grief in a Horizontal World](05-horizontal-ethics/06-grief-in-horizontal-world.md) – Mourning without an afterlife: memory, legacy, immanent consolation.
+- [Kung Fu and the Horizontal Mind](05-horizontal-ethics/07-kung-fu-horizontal-mind.md) – Why mastery thrives in an immanent world without a ceiling.
+- [The Discipline of the Sideways](05-horizontal-ethics/08-discipline-sideways.md) – Attention, patience, and embodied skill through ritual and relationship.
+- [Cultivation vs. the Scroll](05-horizontal-ethics/09-cultivation-vs-scroll.md) – Does residual horizontality resist social media fragmentation?

 ### VI.
 Modern & Urban Horizontality
 - [Horizontal in a High-Rise](06-modern-urban/01-horizontal-in-high-rise.md) – Can the ground hold in a lonely city apartment?